-- Every child WILL succeed in a Woodland School session.

-- There is no success criteria.

-- There is freedom of choice.
+- Every child WILL succeed in a Woodland School session. - There is no success criteria. - There is freedom of choice. - We will focus on leadership, collaboration and practical skills.

-- Collaborations.

-- Practical skills.

-- Leadership skills.

 Case Study Evidence

 Evidence of the benefits of Woodland Schools for 3-17 year olds have shown the same benefits in: